ManaliTrivedi111/DSA-Practice/Big-O-Analysis/2615-sum-of-distances.md

 # 2615.
 Sum of Distances

+# Problem Summary:
-# Problem: You are given a 0-indexed integer array nums.
+You are given a 0-indexed integer array nums.
 There exists an array arr of length nums.length, where arr[i] is the sum of |i - j| over all j such that nums[j] == nums[i] and j != i.
 If there is no such j, set arr[i] to be 0.
 Return the array arr.

-# Approach One: The idea is to group all indices having the same value in nums.
+# Approach One:
+The idea is to group all indices having the same value in nums.
 For each group, we compute the distance of every index using prefix sums by separating contributions from indices on the left side and right side.
 Initially all indices are considered part of the right side and their sum is stored in rightSum, while leftSum starts from 0.
 As we iterate through the indices from left to right, the current index is moved from the right side to the left.
 For distance calculation, the current index is multiplied by the number of indices on the left and the leftSum value is subtracted from it to calculate the total contribution from the left side.
 Similarly, the current index is multiplied by the number of indices on the right and is subtracted from the rightSum value to compute the contribution from the right side.
 The sum of these two contributions gives the total distance for the current index.

 # Steps:
 1) Store the length of the array